-How can I already be giving you a guide on Halloween 2018 when it’s not even a time yet?
-Halloween Time at the Disneyland Resort starts September 7th.
-Mickey’s Halloween party tickets are going on sale on June 5th for annual pass holders and the 12th for the public.
-That gives you about three months to plan your visit.
+How can I already be giving you a guide on Halloween 2019 when it’s not even Halloween time yet?
+Halloween Time at the Disneyland Resort starts September 6th.
+There will be no Mickey’s Halloween Party this year.
+The new party is Oogie Boogie Bash, held at Disney’s California Adventure.

 Oogie Boogie Bash at Disney California Adventure Sept.
 17,1 9, 22, 24, 26, 29.
 Oct.
 1, 3, 6, 8, 10, 13, 15, 17, 20, 22, 24, 27, 29, and Halloween.
 Prices vary depending on the date from $100-$145 per ticket.
 You will probably have to pay for parking if you do not have parking as an option on your pass.
 The tickets go on sale much earlier this year, on April 23rd for annual pass holders, while for the public tickets will be available April 30.

 Let’s address Oogie Boogie Bash first since this is a ticketed event.
 I want to address prices people get upset about the prices.
 It’s $100 for the pass holder price for some nights when I went to these when my kids were little the tickets cost about $37.
 It is very expensive.
 For several years this was the only way I could bring my children to Disneyland.
 You are allowed to enter Disney California Adventure only three hours before the party.

 Also, the Halloween parade is only for the Halloween party.
 I recommend going to the earlier parties in September and picking a school night.
 The last hour of the party you can walk on rides.
 My daughter held Cinderella’s hand and rode King Arthur Carrousel with her last year.
 We walked right onto rides.
 It was amazing.